Non Controlling Interest

-A non controlling interest (NCI) is an ownership stake of less than 50% in a corporation where the position held gives the investor no influence on how the company is run.
-Non controlling interests are measured at the respective net asset value of entities, which have other shareholders than the controlling shareholder.
+A non-controlling interest (NCI) is an ownership stake of less than 50% in a corporation, where the position held gives the investor no influence or an insignificant amount of influence on how the company is run.
+Non-controlling interests are measured at the respective net asset value of entities which have other shareholders than the controlling shareholder.
 Potential voting rights are not taken into account when measuring an NCI.
-Another name for this type of investment is minority interest (it’s the same things as non controlling interest).
+Another name for this type of investment is minority interest (it’s the same thing as non-controlling interest).

 For the majority of publicly traded companies, the number of outstanding shares is so large that a normal position cannot influence higher level activity, which is why it is deemed as a non controlling interest.
-It is generally not until one control’s 5-10% that they can push for a seat on the board, or enact changes at the shareholders’ meetings by publicly lobbying for them.
+It is generally not until one holds 5-10% of the total oustanding shares that they can push for a seat on the board, or significantly drive changes at the shareholders’ meetings by publicly lobbying for them.

 There are generally two types of non controlling interests:

 A Direct NCI receives a proportionate share of all equity recorded by the subsidiary — these equity balances include both pre-acquisition and post-acquisition amounts.

 An Indirect NCI receives a proportionate share of a subsidiary’s post-acquisition equity only.